hashgraph/hedera-improvement-proposal/HIP/hip-000-hts-asset-auto-creation.md

 ## Abstract

-[HIP-32](https://hips.hedera.com/hip/hip-32) defined a new way to create a Hedera account, by submitting a `CryptoTransfer` that sends hbar to a protobuf representation of a key called an _alias_.
+[HIP-32](https://hips.hedera.com/hip/hip-32) defined a new way to create a Hedera account by submitting a `CryptoTransfer` that sends hbar to a protobuf representation of a key called an _alias_.

-When this alias has not already been used `CryptoTransfer`, **and** the sent hbar is enough to cover the account creation fee, then the network creates a new account with the key implied by the alias.
-It deducts the account creation fee from the sent hbar, and uses whatever is left over as the new account's balance.
+When an account is not already using the alias, **and** the sent hbar is enough to cover the account creation fee, then the network creates a new account with the key implied by the alias.
+It deducts the account creation fee from the sent hbar, and the new account's balance is the remaining hbar.

-Thus auto-account creation does not work if sending only a units of a fungible token or an NFT to a new alias, because an hbar fee cannot be deducted from HTS assets.
+Thus auto-account creation does not work if sending only a unit of a fungible token or an NFT to a new alias, because HTS assets may not have fees deducted from them.

 We propose to support auto-creation via HTS assets by charging the account creation fee to the payer of the triggering `CryptoTransfer`.
 This means a new alias may be given anywhere in the transaction; both in the hbar transfer list, or in